Kids' & youth clothing

 You may sell products that go well together, so make these product pairings part of your customer shopping experience.
 For example, if someone has purchased a pair of yoga leggings, let them know they can get a matching sports bra and a sporty fanny pack to complete the look.
 That’s cross-selling.

-And if it’s been quite a while since your customers purchased, say, a t-shirt, reach out to them with an offer to get a new one.
-Or even better, if it’s getting colder in their neck of the woods, promote a hoodie or hat with a complementing design.
+And if it’s been quite a while since your customers purchased, say, a custom t-shirt, reach out to them with an offer to get a new one.
+Or even better, if it’s getting colder in their neck of the woods, promote a custom hoodie or hat with a complementing design.

 Upselling means encouraging customers to buy a higher-end version of a product.
 For example, if you have a more expensive option of a similar product, emphasize its best-selling points.
 To sell a more expensive version of a hoodie, emphasize how the quality makes it warmer, bulkier, longer-lasting, etc.